chhuang-one/sqxclib/doc/SqApp.md

 # SqApp

 SqApp use configuration file (SqApp-config.h) to initialize database and do migrations.
 It used by application.
-Note: SqApp is in sqxcapp library.
+Note: SqApp is declared in SqApp.h of the sqxcapp library.

 	SqApp
 	│